oroinc/documentation/user_guide/user_management_users.rst

 Email synchronization settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-With the "Email synchronization settings" you can enable uploading sales-related emails from the defined mailbox to your OroCRM account.
+With the "Email synchronization settings" you can enable the uploading of sales-related emails from the defined mailbox to your OroCRM account.
-One you've defined the mailbox details, any letter in the mailbox sent to or received from an email address assigned to any contact in the user's OroCRM instance will be loaded to the OroCRM account.
+Once you've defined the mailbox details, any letter in the mailbox sent to or received from an email address that has been assigned to any contact in the user's OroCRM instance will be loaded to the OroCRM account.
 You can then :ref:`see this emails <user-guide-activities-emails-view>` in the activities of the contact, activities of the user and in My Emails.